harrytwigg/Django-Rest-Framework-Dynamic-JWT/docs/settings.rst

 The signing key that is used to sign the content of generated tokens.
 For HMAC signing, this should be a random string with at least as many bits of data as is required by the signing protocol.
 For RSA signing, this should be a string that contains an RSA private key that is 2048 bits or longer.
-Since Simple JWT defaults to using 256-bit HMAC signing, the ``SIGNING_KEY`` setting defaults to the value of the ``SECRET_KEY`` setting for your django project.
-Although this is the most reasonable default that Simple JWT can provide, it is recommended that developers change this setting to a value that is independent from the django project secret key.
+Since Dynamic JWT defaults to using 256-bit HMAC signing, the ``SIGNING_KEY`` setting defaults to the value of the ``SECRET_KEY`` setting for your django project.
+Although this is the most reasonable default that Dynamic JWT can provide, it is recommended that developers change this setting to a value that is independent from the django project secret key.
 This will make changing the signing key used for tokens easier in the event that it is compromised.